codeformilwaukee/codeformilwaukee.github.io/index.md

     <div class="usa-width-one-whole">
       <h2 id="about">About</h2>
       <div class="usa-width-two-thirds">
+         <h3>Who We are</h3>
         <p>Code for Milwaukee is a <a href="http://brigade.codeforamerica.org/">Code for America Brigade</a> located here in Milwaukee, WI.
-Founded in 2019, we are a group of volunteer civic hackers working together to solve local issues and help people engage with the city.
-We host monthly hacknights and other events to gather, discuss, and get stuff done.</p>
-        <p>We're looking to bring people with all different skill sets together to maximize our potential.
-Civic hackers aren't just developers — they're journalists, lawyers, designers, and interested citizens in general.
-The more community participation, the better.</p>
+We are software developers, community organizers, government employees, local businesspeople, artists and storytellers, and civic geeks of all kinds and colors.
+We are a non-partisan organization, and our network is open to any person who wants to help make Milwaukee a safer, healthier, and more fun city to live in.</p>
+         <h3> Mission </h3>
+        <p>Our mission is to enhance the delivery of public services to improve the lives of Milwaukeeans.
+We aim to create and maintain community resources by engaging residents in relationship building and technical problem-solving.</p>
         <p>To contact us, please email <a href="mailto:team@codeformilwaukee.org">team@codeformilwaukee.org</a>.</p>
         <br>
         <br>
         <br>
       </div>
       <div class="usa-width-one-third">
-        <p></p>
+        <p>Established in 2019</p>
       </div>
     </div>
   </div>